 What is the difference between 3DOF and 6DOF?

 First, DOF is short-hand for "degrees of freedom."
 When discussing tracking systems, this means the degrees or types of movement that can be detected.
 These movements are broken down into two major categories: 'rotation' and 'rotation with translation'.
 3DOF refers to 3 degrees of freedom and represents rotations about each axis.
 Put simply, 3DOF tracking allows you to look left/right, up/down and tilt your head (roll) side to side.
 You cannot translate or walk forwards/backwards in 3DOF.
 6DOF is short for 6 degrees of freedom.
 It builds on the rotations of 3DOF and adds to it translations.
 This means you can walk forwards/backwards, strafe left/right and crouch down and stand up.
-3 DOF tracking is the type of tracking you would typically find on a phone or mobile based VR product, while 6DOF will be found on more power VR platforms.
-Some experiences are tailored to 3DOF and will only allow 3DOF motion (rotations), even if the device supports 6DOF tracking. an example of this would be watching a 360 video in Windows Mixed Reality.
+3 DOF tracking is the type of tracking you would typically find on a phone or mobile based VR product, while 6DOF will be found on more powerful VR platforms.
+Some experiences are tailored to 3DOF and will only allow 3DOF motion (rotations), even if the device supports 6DOF tracking.
+An example of this would be watching a 360 video in Windows Mixed Reality.
 The video will allow you to look around but will not allow you to walk in your environment.
-For more information, see here.

 Things are jittering or stuttering in my headset.
 Is my tracking not working?